kevinmarrec/nuxt-css-issue/README.md

 meanwhile everything is good for the `component-class` of the `MyComponent` component.

-All Vuetify components are using this approach to import CSS of each component, making the CSS not SSR ready (no `preload`, it is injected only at runtime when page is hit).
+All Vuetify components are using this approach to import CSS of each component, making the CSS not SSR ready (no `preload`, it is injected only at runtime when page is hit), causing flickering.
+Still, if the components are used in layout but not pages, there isn't issues, but I think it's cause layout has not the same chunk scope.